 With a simple and clear Timeline and Glossary at the end this short book of 152 pages will give you a foundation for any History of Architecture course.

 Good Buildings are not Architecture.

-Architecture is not the buildings themselves but rather a comparison of buildings, their criteria, their meaning and of their culture in the context of the building.
+Architecture is not the buildings themselves but rather a comparison of buildings, their criteria, meaning and of their culture in the context of the building.
 With the insight of what Architecture means and a fairly robust one you can start to look at it in context.
 The first set of contexts are within history and technology which are more simple and linear categories.
-Moreover what a building means depends on the viewer and as society ges more complex and multicultural the meanings of a building increase.
+Moreover what a building means depends on the viewer and as society gets more complex and multicultural the meanings of a building increase.

 Buildings have a context which is inescapable and that is Architecture.

 The original architects might have felt that they were building things that had definite meaning embodied in them, but with the passage of time and the perishing of civilizations, it becomes clear that the meaning is volatile, and dependent not just on the stones, but also on the culture in which the interpretation is made.